MansourACH/micro-ros_Demo/README.md

 - Setting up micro-ROS transport layers
 - Generating necessary middleware
 - Building the firmware with STM32 HAL and LL drivers
+## Issues

+### 1. Topic Name Sensitivity
+micro-ROS is case-sensitive with respect to topic names.
+Ensure that the topic names used in your micro-ROS application match exactly (including case) with the ones expected by the micro-ROS Agent or other nodes in the system.

+### 2. Transport Configuration Challenges
+Configuring the transport layer (e.g., UART, Ethernet) can be complex and may require careful attention to hardware-specific parameters.
+Refer to the [Transport Configuration Guide](https://github.com/micro-ROS/micro_ros_stm32cubemx_utils.git) for detailed instructions.

+### 3. Limited Documentation on Custom Nodes
+While the micro-ROS documentation covers standard use cases, custom node development might require additional exploration of the API.
+Check the examples folder or community forums for more insights.

+### 4. Resource Constraints on STM32
+When running micro-ROS on STM32 devices, ensure sufficient memory and processing power to avoid runtime issues.
+Profiling your application can help identify resource bottlenecks.

+If you encounter additional issues, feel free to open a ticket in the [Issues Section](link-to-issues).
+We value your feedback and strive to improve the micro-ROS ecosystem!